meedan/meedan.com/README.md

 ## Sass structure

-- middleman compiles and live-reloads the sass for you (although sadly, proper stylesheet injection does not work well in Middleman 3x; it reloads the whole page — 2015-12-30 CGB).
+- Middleman compiles and Live-reloads the Sass for you (although sadly, proper stylesheet injection does not work well in Middleman 3x; it reloads the whole page — 2015-12-30 CGB).
 - The starting points is screen.scss.
 That `@imports` everything else.
-- We first apply [John Albin's Sass port](https://github.com/JohnAlbin/normalize-scss) of [Necolas Gallagher's normalize](https://github.com/necolas/normalize.css).
-- Then we import our sass components, pages, and utility files from `source/stylesheets`.
+- Then we import our Sass components, pages, and utility files from `source/stylesheets`.

 ## Running tests